Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Abstract

 \section{Abstract}

-Fluids play an essential role in controlling effective normal stress and hence fault strength.
-While most earthquake models assume a fixed pore fluid pressure distribution, geologists have documented fault valving behavior, that is, cyclic changes in fluid pressure and unsteady migration of fluids along fault zones.
-Here we quantify fault valving through 2-D antiplane shear simulations of earthquake sequences on a vertical strike-slip fault with rate-and-state friction, upward Darcy flow along a permeable fault zone, and permeability evolution.
-Fluid overpressure develops during the interseismic period, when fault zone permeability is reduced by healing and sealing processes, and is released immediately after earthquakes when permeability has been enhanced by shearing of the fault zone.
-In our simulations, large earthquakes are often triggered by arrival of a fluid-driven aseismic slip front that infiltrates the base of the previously locked seismogenic zone.
-This occurs as ascending fluids from depth pressurize and weaken the fault, initiating aseismic slip and enhancing permeability, thereby facilitating further advance of pressurized fluids and aseismic slip (and possibly foreshocks/microseismicity if heterogeneity were accounted for).
-This phenomenon might help explain observations of fault unlocking in the late interseismic period, slow slip events and creep transients, and rapid pore pressure and stress transmission in induced seismicity sequences.
+Fault-zone fluids control effective normal stress and fault strength.
+While most earthquake models assume a fixed pore fluid pressure distribution, geologists have documented fault valving behavior, that is, cyclic changes in pressure and unsteady fluid migration along faults.
+Here we quantify fault valving through 2-D antiplane shear simulations of earthquake sequences on a strike-slip fault with rate-and-state friction, upward Darcy flow along a permeable fault zone, and permeability evolution.
+Fluid overpressure develops during the interseismic period, when healing/sealing reduces fault permeability, and is released after earthquakes enhance permeability.
+Coupling between fluid flow, permeability and pressure evolution, and slip produces fluid-driven aseismic slip near the base of the seismogenic zone and earthquake swarms within the seismogenic zone, as ascending fluids pressurize and weaken the fault.
+This model might help explain observations of late interseismic fault unlocking, slow slip and creep transients, swarm seismicity, and rapid pressure/stress transmission in induced seismicity sequences.